EpsilonFO/blur/README.md

 ```bash
 python main.py name_of_file_or_folder.extension
 ```
-- Wait for the process (the progress bar indicates how long it will take - usually really fast for photos, longer for videos)
+- Wait for the process (the progress bar indicates how long it will take - usually really fast for photos, a bit longer for videos)

 If you give a name of folder, all the files in the folder will be processed.
 The files will be saved at the same place of the original ones.